ValaxyConsultancy/ezlearngithulab/README.md

 Navigate to the IAM service in the AWS Management Console.
 Create a new role and select AWS service as the type of trusted entity, choosing EC2 as the service that will use this role.

-Attach policies that grant permissions needed to manage EKS.
-Common policies include: just give admin access
+Attach policies that grant permissions needed to manage EKS. just give admin access
 Attach the Role to the EC2 Instance:
 Go to the EC2 dashboard in the AWS Management Console.